ctg123/ctg-site/content/project/optimizing-a-flask-api-microservice-with-kubernetes/index.md

 We first import all the required modules and create instances of the Flask class (the app) and the PyMongo class (the database).
 Note that the hostname in the `MONGO_URI` Flask configuration variable defines the mongo instead of localhost.
 Mongo will be the name of our database container, and containers in the same Docker network can talk to each other by their names.

 Our app consists of six functions which are assigned URLs by @app.route() Python decorator.
-At first glance, it is easy to understand that the decorator is telling our app that executes the underlying function whenever a user visits our @app domain at the given route().
+At first glance, it is easy to understand that the decorator is telling our app to execute the underlying function whenever a user visits our @app domain at the given route().

 * `index()` - displays a welcome message for the app.
 It Also displays the hostname of the machine where our app is running.
 This is useful to understand that we will be hitting a random pod each time we try to access our app on Kubernetes.
 * `get_all_payments()` - displays all the payments that are available in the database as a list of dictionaries.